alfredapp/gallery-edits/workflows/vanstrouble/caffeine-dose/readme.md

 * <kbd>↩︎</kbd> Toggle letting macOS sleep.
 * <kbd>⌘</kbd><kbd>↩︎</kbd> Toggle letting macOS sleep and allow display sleep.

 Keep your Mac awake for a specified amount of time or until a certain time via the `cfs` keyword.
-Instantly see the session status.

 ![Instant status from cfs keyword](images/cfs-active.png)